oqolarte/oblong/content/project/site.md

 In high school, computer lab was not my favorite, and I'm okay with that.

-One of our "lab works" was to create our own website.
+One of our lab works was to create our own (offline) website.
 It had to be interesting, catchy.
 That's why many of my classmates had `<marquee>` and `<blink>` tags in their works.

 I don't remember how mine looked, but I'm sure it's basic, with broken links hither and thither.

 More than a decade later, here I am, building one again.
 Only this time, I have more enthusiasm.
 At least I've retained the important bits on how HTML works, so I'm not starting from zero.

 I'd like to say that I dedicate this to my former self, who couldn't seem to grasp the importance of web design.
 As we rely on the internet for improving our collective knowledge,